Find out how to report sheep or goat movements through the Livestock Information Service (LIS) electronically or in paper form.

 Central Point Recording Centre (CPRCs) are holdings that will scan EIDs of animals when they arrive, and provide you with a list of the animals.

-If you’re sending animals to a CPRC you only need to state the total number of animals you’re moving on the ARAMS-1 form.
+If you’re sending animals to a CPRC you only need to state the total number of animals you’re moving on the LIS-1 form.
 The CPRC will send you back the individual identity numbers of the animals for your records after they arrive.

 If you want to use a CPRC service, check the holding you’re sending animals to is an approved CPRC and tick the CPRC box on your movement form.

-When you need to report about an on-movement
+When you need to report an on-movement

 You must report on-movement within 3 days of sheep or goats arriving on your holding.